DanBrown501/arb-polling/README.md

 It doesn't actually make a smart contract and call the flashloan.
 BUT! it is the base of what we want to do.

+Also, run 'npm install' in the root folder to create a node_modules folder and install the dependencies in there.